CrayLabs/SmartSim-Scaling/driverdataaggregation/README.md

 SmartSim-Scaling currently offers three data aggregation test versions:

- 1. Data Aggregation Standard               (C++ Client and SmartRedis Orchestrator)
+ 1. Data Aggregation Standard               (C++ Application, SmartRedis Orchestrator)
- 2. Data Aggregation Standard Python        (Python Client and SmartRedis Orchestrator)
+ 2. Data Aggregation Standard Python        (Python Application, SmartRedis Orchestrator)
- 3. Data Aggregation Standard File System   (Python Client and File System)
+ 3. Data Aggregation Standard File System   (Python Application, File System)

 ## Client Description

 The data aggregation scaling test runs two applications.
-The first application is an MPI application that produces datasets that are added to an aggregation list.
+The first is an MPI application that produces datasets that are added to an aggregation list.
 In this producer application, each MPI rank has a single-threaded client.
 The second application is a consumer application.
 This application consumes the aggregation